Jericho: Demographics

-Demographics have varied widely depending on the dominant ethnic group and rule in the region over the past three thousand years.
 In a 1945 land and population survey by Sami Hadawi, 3,010 inhabitants is the figure given for Jericho, of which 94% (2840) were Arab and 6% (170) were Jews.
 Today, the overwhelming majority of the population is Muslim.
 The Christian community makes up around 1% of the population.
-A large community of black Palestinians is present in Jericho.
+A large community of black Palestinians lives in Jericho.

 Economy

-In 1994, Israel and the Palestinians signed an economic accord that enabled Palestinians in Jericho to open banks, collect taxes and engage in export and import in preparation for self-rule.
+In 1994, Israel and Palestine signed an economic accord that enabled Palestinians in Jericho to open banks, collect taxes and engage in export and import in preparation for self-rule.
 Agriculture is another source of income, with banana groves ringing the city.

 The Jericho Agro-Industrial Park is a public-private enterprise being developed in the Jericho area.
 Agricultural processing companies are being offered financial concessions to lease plots of land in the park in a bid to boost Jericho's economy.

 Tourism

 In 1998, a $150 million casino-hotel was built in Jericho with the backing of Yasser Arafat.
 The casino is now closed, though the hotel on the premises is open for guests.

 In 2010, Jericho, with its proximity to the Dead Sea, was declared the most popular destination among Palestinian tourists.